csc-training/node-level-optimization/exercise-instructions.md

 AMDuProfCLI info --list collect-configs
 ```

-The raw profile is stored in `.caperf` format in the directory
+The profile is stored in the directory
-specified with `-O`, and it can be opened with AMD uProf GUI:
+specified with `-o`, and it can be opened with AMD uProf GUI:
 ```
 AMDuProf &
 ```
 followed by "Import Session".

-You can also copy the full directory (both `.caperf` and `.ri` files)
-into your local laptop, and examine the results
+You can also copy the full directory into your local laptop, and examine the results
 with AMDuProf there.